 2. Unable to Recognize a Full Bladder

-Again, younger children who are just starting to potty train often aren’t able to recognize a full bladder yet.
+Again, younger children who are just starting to potty train at night often aren’t able to recognize a full bladder yet.

 Babies’ bladders fill and empty without their control.
 A reflex in the spinal cord causes the sphincter muscles to relax so they are able to urinate.

 But as they get older, they learn how to block this reflex through signals from the brain.
-Our brains learn to control when the bladder contracts and can stop it from contracting — this is how children become potty trained (source).
+Our brains learn to control when the bladder contracts and can stop it from contracting — this is how children become potty trained.